luciennnl/luciennnl/README.md

 💼 Currently working as a graduate software engineer

-🖍️ Digital art as a hobby
+🖍️ Digital artist outside of work

 🎸 Periodically an inspired musician